Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Located on Tunnel Mountain Road, Buffalo Mountain Lodge is just minutes from downtown Banff and even closer to a warren of hiking and mountain biking trails off of Tunnel Mountain.

 It’s one of my favourite places to stay in Banff National Park.
-The room feels very homey with its stone, wood-burning fireplaces and super comfortable beds.
-Really you don’t want to leave.
+The rooms feel very homey with it stone, wood-burning fireplaces and super comfortable beds.
+Really, you don’t want to leave.
 You’ll also love the bathroom with its heated slate floors and a soaker tub.
 Some rooms have private balconies.

 In winter it’s particularly nice to use their massive stainless steel hot tub.
 John and I lounged for about 40 minutes before we decided to make the dash back to our room.
 Then it was time for a glass of wine sitting in comfortable chairs around a fire followed by a delicious dinner.